GoogleContainerTools/google-container-tools-intellij/README.md

 If you'd like to try out the plugin pre-release, you can build it from source and install it into your IDE:

-1) Clone this repository to your machine.
+1) Clone this repository to your machine:<br />
+   `git clone git@github.com:GoogleContainerTools/google-container-tools-intellij.git`
 2) Build the plugin from the root of the repository:<br />
    `./gradlew buildPlugin`
 3) Find the `.zip` binary in the root of the repository under: <br />